-In order to enumerate up-migrating Copper River Salmon, two Tritech Gemini 720is sonars were deployed May 12 to June 10 2018 in the lower Copper River, at a site by the confluence of the Clear Martin and Copper rivers, approximately 10 river miles north of the open ocean.
+In order to enumerate up-migrating Copper River Salmon, two Tritech Gemini 720is sonars were deployed May 3 to June 11 2019 in the lower Copper River, at a site by the confluence of the Clear Martin and Copper rivers, approximately 10 river miles north of the open ocean.
 One sonar was mounted on the east bank of the river, while the second was mounted on a floating platform deployed on the western side of the river.
 Hourly and daily counts of upriver passage were determined, and the results posted multiple times per day via internet for use by ADF&G managers and the general and fishing public.

 A post-deployment analysis of the difference between the Clear Martin sonar and the ADF&G sonar site at Miles Lake showed that the Clear Martin site counted considerably fewer fish than were counted at Miles Lake, as has occurred in previous years.
-The differences may be due to the nature of how salmon navigate the lower delta (i.e. they may not mostly travel near the bank), and because a second channel opened up in the western delta in 2018.
-Lagged correlations suggest that the salmon took approximately 3 days to transit between the Clear Martin and Miles Lake, which is within the range of swimming speeds by Sockeye salmon observed elsewhere.
+The differences may be due to the nature of how salmon navigate the lower delta (i.e. they may not mostly travel near the bank).
+Lagged correlations suggest that the salmon took approximately 2 days to transit between the Clear Martin and Miles Lake, which is within the range of swimming speeds by Sockeye salmon observed elsewhere.